TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ### Watchlist

 The watchlist is a useful tool for keeping track of certain members of your fleet.
-For eg, other logi, fc, anchors, boosters, agro magnets.
+For eg, other logi, fc, anchors, boosters, aggro magnets.

 Colour coding your watchlist is advised so you can see who is who at a glance.
 You can also lock targets quickly by ctrl+clicking on them in your watchlist, or see if they are taking damage.